This Escape: The Curse of the Temple review was made after playing the game eight times.

 - We’re always fans of games that allow you to lower or ratchet up the difficulty, and you can easily do that in Escape.
 All you have to do is add or remove certain tiles to make the game easier or more difficult.

 - Escape: The Curse of the Temple does lack depth and can start to feel repetitive after a while.
 Those who are looking for deeper, more strategic games will want to get another cooperative game.
 Of course, Escape isn’t aiming to be one of those types of games, so it is hard to hold that against it.

 Escape: The Curse of the Temple is a fantastic family game that will get people of all ages interested and involved in the action.
 Anyone who is looking for a quick little adventure game with tons of tension will want to check this one out.

-Even though there are other cooperative board games that we like a bit more than Escape, it will definitely be staying in our collection since it works great as a filler game and it is one of our favorite fillers and one of the top family games out there.
-We also rank it pretty high in the top two-player board games category.
+Even though there are other cooperative board games that my group likes a bit more than Escape, it will definitely be staying in our collection since it works great as a filler game and it is one of the top family games out there.
+It also works quite well as a two-player game.

 If you do end up being a fan of the game, you should definitely check out Escape: Zombie City or these Escape: The Curse of the Temple expansions: